bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 There are a lot of resources you can find online for learning Magento.
 You should always read widely and use all available resources.
 The following resources are just the recommended minimum:

  - Magento Dev Docs - https://devdocs.magento.com/
-	For a start, you should focus on the **Development
+	For a start, you should focus on the **Backend Development** and **Frontend Development** depending on your focus

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM4NTc1NjA0LC03MTM0MjMzMDksLTE2Mz
+eyJoaXN0b3J5IjpbLTEwODc2Nzg4MjQsLTcxMzQyMzMwOSwtMT
-Y2MDk4MjVdfQ==
+YzNjYwOTgyNV19
 -->